Devking/HeartsAI/README.md

 0.9.0 &mdash;  LookAheadPlayer has `performAction()` implemented (but not `playoutGame()`)
 0.9.1 &mdash;  Fixed shallow copy issues with Decks and hands
 0.9.2 &mdash;  Playthroughs with state and lookahead player both work!
 Fixed minor issues
+1.0.0 &mdash;  Full working game, with working State class, game playthroughs, and LookAhead AI

 ### Things To Do

-1. Finish state representations to be passed in to `performAction()`
-2. Get working Look-Ahead FSM AI
-3. Get working MCTS AI
+1. Get working MCTS AI

 ## Version Goals

-1.0.0 &mdash; First full working game version (with all human players)
-1.2.0 &mdash; Full working game with basic Look-ahead FSM AI
-1.3.0 &mdash; Full working game with basic MCTS AI
+1.1.0 &mdash; Full working game with basic MCTS AI